-Fig. 8.
+Fig. 7.
 RMSEs vs. SNR for the proposed algorithm and Beam space-ESPRIT methods.

-A comparison results displayed in Fig. 8 show that the proposed algorithm has a better performance, especially at a low SNR.
-This upgrade has been realized due to the increase of DOAE accuracy when combining the T-ESPRIT with spatial subspace algorithm applying the subspace approach which decreases the errors caused by the model nonlinearity effect and increases the resolution of phase deference measurement.
+A comparison results displayed in Fig. 7 show that the errors of the proposed algorithm are less than the errors of ESPRIT algorithm in [15].
+This upgrade has been realized due to the increase of DOAE accuracy when combining the T-ESPRIT with spatial subspace algorithm applying the subspace approach which decreases the errors caused by the model non-linearity effect and increases the resolution of phase deference measurement.
 Additionally, this improvement is due to Doppler correction which reduces the DOAE uncertainty associated with effect of the target movement.

 From Table.
-II, it has been found that the proposed algorithm requires $O([M+4r(IL)^2+8(IL)^3])$ flops [28], while the conventional ESPRIT algorithm needs $O([4d(IGLN)^2+8(IGLN)^3])$ flops.
+I, it has been found that the proposed algorithm requires $O(2[M+4r(IL)^2+8(IL)^3])$ flops [25], while the conventional ESPRIT algorithm needs $O(2[4d(IGLN)^2+8(IGLN)^3])$ flops.
 The proposed ESPRIT algorithm requires about 6% of the computational time compared with that of the classical ESPRIT algorithm.